Yes. That were what our world had come to.

 Lord Grey and our Earl were commanded to be peaceable together.
 Queen Puss disliked private fights.
 (I’ll say nowt of all the blows she struck her poor maids.)

-Our Earl offered to fight with Lord Grey as a matter of honour, because Lord Grey had insinuate he were a coward.
+Our Earl offered to fight Lord Grey as a matter of honour, because Lord Grey had insinuate he were a coward.

 Then our Earl came home.